bibliocoll/JournalTouch/README.md

 # Admin Module

 There is no administration module.
 A comfortable way is using the Google Drive API for managing the Spreadsheet data; just publish it on the web and read the file directly from Google Drive.
-Set in *config/config.ini*.
+Set in *config.php*.

 # TODO